nchinling/dft-stock-tracker/README.md

 ## 🔧 Features

 - 💾 Save stock trades in an SQL database
 - 🔍 Fetch current stock prices using the Yahoo Finance API
+- 🧮 Calculate individual and total profit/loss of your investments
 - 🗑️ Delete unwanted trades from your watchlist

 ---